List of Power Rangers Samurai characters: Serrator

-Serrator is an Ebisu/shachihoko-themed Nighlok with six slitted eyes and a rictus grin.
+Serrator is an Ebisu/shachihoko-themed Nighlok with six slit eyes and a rictus grin.
 He can teleport, emit electricity, elongate his claw, and wields a weaponized Shaku in combat.
 In "The Tengen Gate," he was referred to as the Nighlok King.
 He was responsible for cursing Deker by turning him into a human/Nighlok hybrid and turning Dayu into a Nighlok as seen in "Broken Dreams" where his shadowed astral appearance appeared before Dayu's human form agreeing to save Deker's life in exchange for Dayu's humanity.

 Serrator officially debuted in "Something Fishy" where he had been at the bottom of the Sanzu River and was revived by Master Xandred's recent power surge.
 He arrives aboard Master Xandred's ship to offer his services and revealing himself to be the one who sent Switchbeast.
 He shows off his heightened powers by obliterating an army of Moogers with a single blast and manages to convince a skeptical Master Xandred of his loyalty and asks for permission to enter the human world to scare enough humans to flood the river.
 Once on Earth, he introduces himself to the Rangers, and during their battle seems to have the Rangers beat, with all of the weapons they wielded unable to affect him.
 Serrator even cuts a piece of paper into a shape and creates Papyrox from it.
 In the nick of time, Antonio arrives and manages to use the Lightzord to successfully damage Serrator.
 Serrator then leaves commenting that the Rangers had "passed the test" for now.

 In the episode "He Ain't Heavy Metal, He's My Brother", Octoroo criticizes Serrator for failing.
 Briefly after this, Serrator goes to attack the city again only to be met by the Rangers.
 He overpowers the Rangers again.
 Just as he is about to finish them off, Mia arrives only to be knocked down by Serrator.
 Jayden then passes Mia the Black Box allowing her to go into Super Samurai Mode.
 She manages to damage Serrator using her Super Airway Finisher.
 Before retreating, Serrator creates another Papyrox which is accompanied by some Giant Moogers and two Giant Spitfangs.

 In the episode "Kevin's Choice," Serrator appears before Dayu to prevent here from disposing the half of Uramasa that was broken during Jayden and Deker's battle.
 Serrator then makes a deal with Dayu, offering to fix her Harmounium and Uramasa as long as she help him.
 It was revealed Serrator was the one who turned Deker into a half-human/half-Nighlok.
 He has Dayu send the message to Deker who Dayu had no idea was still alive.
 He instructs Dayu and Deker to crash the battle between the Rangers and Skarf and unleash Skarf's true power.

 In "A Sticky Situation," Serrator catches up to Deker and Dayu as Deker asks about him fixing Uramasa.
 Serrator gives Dayu a special dagger and tells Deker that he will play a part in mankind's destruction.